mfinelli/whitebox-challenge/README.md

   the `rates` table doesn't exist for some reason (or any of the other myriad of things that might error along the way) -- we're assuming only the happy path for this demo
+- if you want to run a different data set you'll need to remove the old mariadb container and then run it again as the data only gets initialized on the first run
+- you shouldn't put more than one file into the `sql` directory since the mariadb image will play them all in alphabetical order so they could conflict with or clobber each other